 “Dee, you dog!
 I’m dying in here!
 I can’t breathe!

 “I’m having a heart attack!
 Mama!
 Your bad boy is coming, Mama!
 Forgive me, Mama!
 I had to see the world, Mama.
 Had to, though it broke your poor heart.”

-He’s suddenly inspired to address the diners at large, in his serviceable take on the local dialect.
-(He’d hung around a Saxonian envoy back in Haute-Navarre.)
+He’s suddenly inspired to address the diners at large (in his serviceable take on the local dialect.
+He’d hung around a Saxonian envoy back in Haute-Navarre).
 “Live free, my friends!” he proclaims.
 “Live free or die!
 No masters!
 No rules!
 We are born with brave hearts.
 Find your brave heart – it’s in you, beaten down.
 This head dips for no one!
 No one!”
 This was dangerous talk.
-Rulers kept a chokehold on their subjects, and society colluded to keep you in your place.
+Rulers kept a chokehold on their subjects, and society colluded, as it generally does, to keep you in your place.